marcelkooi/marcel-nextjs-blog/posts/3-how-typescript-can-fool-you.md

 Not quite.

-With TypeScript, you can't explicity enter a string as an argument to the `addTen` function (without throwing a TS error), but it will let you enter an argument of type `any` for an argument that has to be a number.
+With TypeScript, you can't explicity enter a string as an argument to the `addTen` function without throwing a TS error.
+If you wrote a unit test for that function, you would get a compiler error when trying to use a string input.
+However, you are able to  enter an argument of type `any` for an argument that has to be a number.
 In this case, anything coming off the request body will be of type `any`, and to the compiler that means it _could_ be a number, so no complaints there.

 So what now?